 - 2 Tbs x tomato paste or sundried tomato paste

 - Salt and pepper for seasoning

 - Handful of fresh flat leave parsley roughly chopped

 - Preheat oven to 160°C. In a pestle and mortar, grind together the spices – garlic, coriander, cumin, fennel, peppercorns, cardamom, ginger, garam marsala and nutmeg.
 Set aside.
 (Do not grind the cinnamon sticks, bay leaves and cloves)

 - Add the onions and sauté until softened.
 Add the spices and mix through for about 30 seconds.

-- Add the carrots, various tomatoes (not the cherry tomatoes) stock, apricot jam, sugar, cinnamon, cloves, thyme and bay leaves.
+- Add the carrots, various tomatoes (not the fresh cherry tomatoes) stock, apricot jam, sugar, cinnamon, cloves, thyme and bay leaves.
 Check your seasoning and adjust.

 - Place the seared lamb back into the pot.